nephio-project/docs/content/en/docs/neo-porch/2_concepts/package_orchestration_concepts.md

   Example edits:
   * add/change/delete resources in the package
   * add/change/delete the KRM functions in the pipeline in the package's `kptfile`
-    * e.g.: mutators to transform the KRM resources in the package contents; validators to enforce validation
+    * e.g.: mutator functions to transform the KRM resources in the package contents; validator functions to enforce validation
   * add/change/delete sub-package

 * Guard against pushing invalid package changes: